 Timing Attributes:

 Delivery schedule: the start time and end time to perform the service.
-This can also be specified with a start time and a duration (e.g., 1 hour or 4-hour periods).
+This may also be specified with a start time and a duration (e.g., 1 hour or 4-hour periods).

 Delivery schedule notification: The timing associated with notification that the delivery schedule for the regulation service is established.
 For example, the results of a market process are published by specified times and notify the participants of their scheduled delivery of the service.